hneth/riskyr/README.md

 -   Please report any `riskyr`-related issues at <https://github.com/hneth/riskyr/issues>.

--   Email us at <contact.riskyr@gmail.com> if you want to modify or share this software.
+-   Contact us at <contact.riskyr@gmail.com> with any comments, questions, or suggestions.

 ### Reference